-For Non-traditional and Summer Courses
+Non-traditional and Summer Course Information

-Summer 2023 opens for registration beginning February 13, 2023.
-Registration for each session ends on the day the session begins.
+- Registration for each session ends on the day the session begins.

-Students in 7- week classes may drop prior to the start of class.
+- Students in 7- week classes may drop prior to the start of class.
 Once class begins, students may withdraw (not drop) and/or add classes during the first week of class.
 Withdrawal with a grade of W may occur as late as the fourth week of class, and withdrawal from class after the fourth week requires approval from the Dean of the School or College (by petition) and the student is graded WP or WF.
 Students may not withdraw after a course ends.

-Students in 1-week intensive classes and institute courses may only drop or add prior to the start of the course.
+- Students in 1-week intensive classes and institute courses may only drop or add prior to the start of the course.

 Full or Part-time Degree Seeking Graduate Students